Language Issues in India: Official Language Debate and Linguistic Diversity

-The language issue in India has been a divisive and challenging issue.
+The Language Issue in India has been a divisive and challenging issue.
 Linguistic diversity posed challenges for national consolidation with the debate over the union's official language, and states' linguistic reorganisation.

-History of Language issue:
+History of Language Issues in India

 • After 1942, Mahatma Gandhi emphasized Hindustani, a fusion of Hindi and Urdu, as the unifying language.